A topic from the subject of Biochemistry in Chemistry.

 Introduction

-DNA (deoxyribonucleic acid) and RNA (ribonucleic acid) are two types of nucleic acids that play essential roles in life.
-DNA is found in the nucleus of cells and is the molecule that stores genetic information.
-RNA is found in the cytoplasm of cells and is involved in protein synthesis.
-DNA and RNA have different structures that reflect their different functions.
+DNA (deoxyribonucleic acid) and RNA (ribonucleic acid) are two types of nucleic acids that play essential roles in all life.
+DNA is found primarily in the nucleus of cells and serves as the long-term storage molecule for genetic information.
+RNA is found in the cytoplasm and is involved in protein synthesis, gene regulation, and other cellular processes.
+The differences in their structures directly reflect their distinct functions.

 Basic Concepts